Alok2580/Student-Management-App/README.md

 # Student Management App

 This repository contains a **Student Management App**, a simple Java-based application to manage student records.
-The app leverages **JDBC** for database connectivity and uses **MySQL** for managing and querying the data.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations efficiently.
+The app leverages **JDBC** for database connectivity and uses **MySQL** for data storage.
+It provides functionality to perform CRUD (Create, Read, Update, Delete) operations.

 ## Features
 - **Add Students**: Save new student details in the MySQL database.